civo/status/content/issues/2024-01-25-lon1-node-issues.md

 ---

+2024-01-25 16:40 UTC

+The majority of the affected workloads have been recovered.
+We are working on restoring the last few affected instances.

+---

 2024-01-25 16:25 UTC

 The team is still working on a solution to restore the affected VM nodes to functionality.
 We will next update within 15 minutes.